elly-4/frontend-tohacks/README.md

 # Freshify

-Front end for hackathon project that promotes local restaurants
+Front end for hackathon project that promotes local grocers